frankzhu2003/strands/README.md

 `develocitymcp.py` is a Python MCP server that exposes tools to:
 - Retrieve the latest N build IDs from Develocity
 - Retrieve build details by build ID
-- Create a Github issue using the Build ID and Build Details

 ### Setup
 1. [A quick set up from Medium](https://medium.com/techbull/using-aws-strands-with-ollama-0cba83009a2b)